Civil Engineering and Construction

 Accredited by ABET

-A construction engineer is the key to successfully completing a construction project.
-Construction engineers are equipped to design and oversee the construction, maintenance and rebuilding of infrastructural facilities such as roads, bridges, airports, buildings and water treatment facilities in ways that best meet the unique demands of a particular environment.
+A construction engineer is often the key to successfully completing a construction project.
+Construction engineers are equipped to design and oversee the construction, maintenance and rebuilding of infrastructural facilities such as roads, bridges, airports, buildings and water treatment facilities in ways that best meet the unique project demands while being effective stewards of the environment.
 You will often work with a team including civil engineers and construction managers to solve technical challenges of complex construction projects.

 Careers – In Georgia and other states in the U.S., the Bachelor of Science in Construction Engineering degree along with the appropriate number of years of experience, and passing two 8-hour examinations, qualifies a graduate to become a licensed Professional Engineer.